codevise/pageflow/entry_types/scrolled/doc/internal/testing_conventions/render-helpers.md

 official `Entry` component and interact with it via *page objects*.
 They live in `spec/support/` and are internal to this package.

-The import path follows from the kind: scoped fixtures from `pageflow-scrolled/testHelpers`; page objects and `renderEntry` from `support/pageObjects`.
+The import path follows from the kind: public scoped fixtures from `pageflow-scrolled/testHelpers`; page objects and `renderEntry` from `support/pageObjects`.